birdrock926/MusicBot/README.md

 JMusicBot streams audio to Discord using Lavaplayer's Opus encoder.
 The encoder now forces its quality level to `10`, which corresponds to roughly 128 kbps Opus frames and is the highest bitrate Discord accepts for standard voice connections.
-In addition, playback goes through a lightweight jitter buffer (about 120 ms of audio) backed by Lavaplayer's non-allocating frame queue so that momentary CPU or network hiccups no longer surface as audible pops.
+In addition, playback goes through a lightweight jitter buffer (about 400 ms of audio) backed by Lavaplayer's expanded 1-second frame queue so that momentary CPU or network hiccups no longer surface as audible pops.

 Because Discord expects Opus frames, downloading tracks as MP3 files before sending them does not reduce latency and would instead add conversion overhead.